DCC-BS/bentoml-vllm-llm/README.md

 - `TIMEOUT`: The timeout for the inference in seconds.
 Default to 300.
 - `CONCURRENCY`: The number of concurrent requests to the inference server.
 Default to 256.
 - `GPU_COUNT`: The number of GPUs to use.
 Default to 1.
-- `GPU_TYPE`: The GPU type.
-Default to `nvidia-l4`.
-- `TENSOR_PARALLEL_SIZE`: The number of GPUs used for tensor parallel inference (if model does not fit on one GPU).
-This can only be used if multiple GPUs are in the same node.
 - `KV_CACHE_TYPE`: The type of the key-value cache.
 Default to `fp8`.